Finance Minister Grant Robertson says Budget belongs to one Govt, not one party

 "I've been in Parliament for nearly a decade now.
 I've seen a lot of Budgets put forward and I'm really looking forward to the opportunity for us to show what our vision is and what our plan is for us to reach that vision."

-Robertson's special Budget Day thing wont be a new haircut or indulging in a special pie before the delivery at 2 pm.
-It will be deciding what tie to wear and he says he several contenders.
+Robertson's special Budget Day thing won't be a new haircut or indulging in a special pie before the delivery at 2pm.
+It will be deciding what tie to wear and he says he has several contenders.

 "I'll make my decision tomorrow" he told reporters.